Di(2-ethylhexyl)phosphoric acid: Extraction

 DEHPA is used in the solvent extraction of uranium salts from solutions containing the sulfate, chloride, or perchlorate anions.
-This extraction is known as the “Dapex procedure.”
-Reminiscent of the behaviors of carboxylic acids, DEHPA generally exists as a hydrogen-bonded dimer in the non-polar organic solvents.
+This extraction is known as the “Dapex procedure” (dialkyl phosphoric extraction).
+Reminiscent of the behaviours of carboxylic acids, DEHPA generally exists as a hydrogen-bonded dimer in the non-polar organic solvents.
 For practical applications, the solvent, often called a diluent, is typically kerosene.
 A complex is formed from two equivalents of the conjugate base of DEHPA and one uranyl ion.
 Complexes of the formula (UO2)2[(O2P(OR)2]4 also form, and at high concentrations of uranium, polymeric complexes may form.

 The extractability of Fe3+ is similar to that of uranium, so it must be reduced to Fe2+ before the extraction.

 Stripping

 The uranium is then stripped from the DEHPA/kerosene solution with hydrochloric acid, hydrofluoric acid, or carbonate solutions.
 Sodium carbonate solutions effectively strip uranium from the organic layer, but the sodium salt of DEHPA is somewhat soluble in water, which can lead to loss of the extractant.